masasam/dotfiles/README.md

   In principle the package of Arch is a policy to build from the source of vanilla (Vanilla means that it does not apply its own patch for arch linux)

-  It is good because ArchLinux unique problems are unlikely.
+  It is good because Arch linux unique problems are unlikely.

-- It is light !!
+- Arch linux is lightweghit because there is no extra thing.
 After installing Emacs Terminal chromium and launching an image htop

 ![top](https://raw.githubusercontent.com/masasam/image/image/top.png)